TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Introduction

 \section{Introduction}

 Time series analysis lies at the heart of many high-impact real-world applications, powering decisions in domains such as finance, healthcare, and energy systems \citep{cheng2021refined,sharma2021identifying,zhang2021vigdet}.
-Over the past decades, research in time series modeling has seen significant advancements, not only in specialized tasks such as forecasting, anomaly detection, and classification \citep{hamilton2020time, lim2021time,ismail2019deep,zamanzadeh2024deep} as well as the development of foundation models \citep{ansari2024chronos,liu2024moirai,garza2023timegpt,goswami2024moment}.
-The emergence of large-scale pretrained foundation models has further expanded the capabilities of time series analysis by enabling zero-shot inference.
-These models have proven to be powerful tools, pushing the boundaries of what is possible in time series modeling.
-While such advancements are promising, most existing models are built for a single task under narrow configurations such as forecasting the next 96 time steps from exactly 336 past observations \citep{zhou2021informer}.
-However, time series analysis routinely exhibit procedural complexity in practice when situated in real-world contexts.
-Consider, for example, predicting electricity load in a power grid: a human expert would retrieve relevant covariates, apply forecasting tools, validate operational constraints like maximum allowable system load, and refine the forecast accordingly \citep{wang220kv}.
+Over the past decades, research in time series modeling has seen significant advancements, not only in canonical tasks such as forecasting, anomaly detection, and classification \citep{hamilton2020time, lim2021time,ismail2019deep,zamanzadeh2024deep}, but also in the development of foundation models \citep{ansari2024chronos,liu2024moirai,garza2023timegpt,goswami2024moment}.
+These models enable zero-shot inference and achieve strong performance on benchmarked tasks, substantially expanding the scope of data-driven time series analysis.

-Addressing these richer forms of time series inference requires shifting beyond fixed-task paradigms to intelligent agents capable of assembling and executing dynamic, domain-aware workflows.
-While time series foundation models excel in large-scale forecasting benchmarks, they lack the flexibility to handle diverse, multi-stage inference tasks and cannot generalize to scenarios requiring instruction following, constraint reasoning, or cross-domain knowledge incorporation.
-Conversely, large language models (LLMs) demonstrate strong reasoning \citep{mondorf2024beyond} and instruction-following abilities \citep{zeng2023evaluating}, making them a promising foundation.
-However, as shown in Figure~\ref{fig:demo}, LLMs struggle with simple time series forecasting tasks.
-Despite the clear weekly periodicity in the data, both models fail to detect the pattern.
-These failures stem from two key limitations: (1) discretization of continuous data disrupts temporal precision \citep{spathis2024first}, and (2) LLMs are optimized for classification-style next-token prediction \citep{li2024mechanics}, not numerical estimation \citep{cvejoski2022future,karthick2025LLMReg}.
-Addressing these limitations via full retraining or architectural overhaul is costly and inefficient.

-To address these challenges, we call for domain specialization of LLM \citep{ling2023domain} and introduce the Domain-Oriented Time Series Agent, \modelname, for multi-step time series inference. \modelnamespace integrates language-based reasoning with precise numerical execution by decomposing high-level instructions into structured workflows composed of domain operators including statistical models, numerical logic, external data retrieval, and constraint checking.
-Using in-context learning \citep{brown2020language}, it generalizes across domains without fine-tuning.
-A key feature is its self-refinement mechanism: through feedback-driven execution, it detects and corrects errors, adaptively selecting tools based the question.
-This architecture bridges flexible reasoning and grounded computation, enabling dynamic, modular, and constraint-aware inference.